 Ph.D., 1993 - University of Illinois, Urbana Champaign

 M.S., 1984 - Georgia Tech

 Professor Dan Noneaker received the B.S. degree (with high honors) from Auburn University in 1977 and the M.S. degree from Emory University in 1979, both in mathematics.
 He received the M.S. degree in electrical engineering from the Georgia Institute of Technology in 1984, and he was awarded the Ph.D. degree in electrical engineering from the University of Illinois at Urbana-Champaign in 1993.

 Dr. Noneaker has industrial experience in both hardware and software design for communication systems.
 From 1979 to 1982 he was with Sperry-Univac, Salt Lake City, Utah, and from 1984 to 1988 he was with the Motorola Government Electronics Group, Scottsdale, Arizona.
 He was a Research Assistant in the Coordinated Science Laboratory, University of Illinois, Urbana, Illinois from 1988 to 1993.
-Since August 1993 he has been with the Holcombe Department of Electrical and Computer Engineering at Clemson University, Clemson, SC, where he currently holds the positions of Professor, Associate Department Chair, and Departmental Graduate Program Coordinator.
+Since August 1993 he has been with the Holcombe Department of Electrical and Computer Engineering at Clemson University, Clemson, SC, where he currently holds the positions of Professor and Department Chair.

 Professor Noneaker is engaged in research on wireless communication for both military and commercial applications with emphases on spread-spectrum communications, error-control coding for fading channels, and protocols for mobile radio networks.
 He has published numerous papers on the design and analysis of multiple-access systems for both cellular communication and ad hoc packet radio networks.
 He is contributes to the engineering profession through service as a conference technical-program chair and conference-board activities.